-My relationship with Japan is a little different to most ‘otaku’ I think, although it started in the same way.
+My relationship with Japan is a little different from most ‘otaku’ I think, although it started in the same way.

 As a child, I didn’t really have emotional/moral support so I wasn’t socialized properly up until 9th grade.
-Then I began getting into mainstream anime and subsequently learned a lot about morals, and at the same time I reasoned with myself to make sure my morals were ‘good’ morals.
-I dropped out of school in 11th grade after deciding what I wanted to do with my life (although that’s changed) and went to TAFE (a vocational school) to study Japanese.
-I literally studied 10 hours per day for a year and a half and completed my Certificate IV.
+Then I began getting into mainstream anime and subsequently learned a lot about morals, and at the same time, I reasoned with myself to make sure my morals were ‘good’ morals.
+I dropped out of school in 11th grade after deciding what I wanted to do with my life (although that’s changed slightly) and went to TAFE (a vocational school) to study Japanese.
+I studied a solid 10+ hours per day for a year and a half and completed my Certificate IV.
 I wanted to live and work in Japan, but I didn’t know much about the real world at the time.

 When I eventually looked into it, I found out that I’d need a bachelor’s degree, so I applied for a pathway course at Macquarie University.
 I had to get 12 credits (complete 4 units) in the Japanese diploma before I could get in.
 Unluckily, I had only managed to get 9 credits.
 Luckily, however, the head of Japanese studies helped me get in.
 I applied successfully for a BoA in Japanese studies and Japanese is what I’d focused on for a while.
 However, I applied for a waiver so I could skip the easier Japanese units and as a result, I had a tonne of spaces to fill in to make up for the credits I’d need to graduate.